Simulated Laser Cooling and Magneto-Optical Trapping of Group IV Atoms: Laser Cooling and Trapping Scheme

 Finally, laser cooling of Group IV atoms introduces the opportunity to assemble ultracold, diatomic molecules built from Group IV and coinage metal atoms (Cu, Ag, Au), where laser cooling has been demonstrated (for Ag) ~\cite{GermanyAgMOT, ChicagoAgMOT}.
 This unique class of molecule was recently proposed as a promising candidate for next-generation precision measurements of the electron electric dipole moment (eEDM)~\cite{BenPbAgEDM}.

-\subsection{Scheme for Laser Cooling and Trapping with the $^3P_1 \rightarrow {^3P}_0^o$ Transition}
+\subsection{Scheme for Laser Cooling and Trapping with the $^3\!P_1 \rightarrow {^3\!P}_0^\circ$ Transition}

-Laser cooling and trapping of $I=0$ isotopes of Group IV elements is simplified by their lack of hyperfine structure.
-The Type-II optical cycling transition $\ket{^3P, J=1} \rightarrow \ket{^3P^o, J'=0}$ has three ground-state Zeeman sublevels and one excited-state Zeeman sublevel.
+All Group IV elements have multiple spin-zero ($I=0$) even isotopes and several spinful odd isotopes; in this paper we focus only on the even isotopes, where laser cooling and trapping is simplified by their lack of hyperfine structure.
+The Type-II optical cycling transition $\ket{^3\!P, J=1} \rightarrow \ket{^3\!P^\circ, J'=0}$ has three ground-state Zeeman sublevels and one excited-state Zeeman sublevel.
 This is a conceptually clean system to study numerically and stands in marked contrast to Type-II optical cycling transitions used in molecular laser cooling, where hyperfine structure and vibrational state leakage lead to much more complexity.

+We note, in passing, that a more conventional-seeming optical cycling transition is also present: $s^2p^2\,^3\!P_2 \leftrightarrow sp^3\,{^3}\!D_3^\circ$ (for Si) or $s^2pd\,{^3}\!D_3^\circ$ (for Ge and Sn), i.e. the excited state is the lowest-lying odd-parity triplet state with $J=3$.
+This was used to attempt laser cooling of Si ($\lambda = 222\,\text{nm}$) \cite{RonaldSiLaserCoolingThesis}.
+This cycling transition is leaky, with an estimated branching ratio $^3\!D_3^\circ \rightarrow s^2p^2 {^1}\!D_2$ of $\sim\!
+0.02\% - 50\%$ depending on the element \cite{NIST_ASD}, necessitating a repumper laser to close the cycling transition.
+However, including this repumper creates a $\Lambda$-system, effectively making a Type-II cycling transition with two UV lasers on two different transitions.
+Our approach is simpler and should lead to more effective laser cooling and trapping of Group IV elements.

 The presence of dark Zeeman sublevels in the ground state necessitates a mechanism to destabilize such states during optical cycling, lest population accumulate there and cause cooling and trapping to cease~\cite{BerkelandBoshierDarkStateRemix}.
 It also leads to reduced photon scattering rate and optical force compared to conventional Type-I transitions.
 Zeeman slowing on a Type-II transition, though possible in principle, is difficult to realize~\cite{OspelkausDiatomicZeemanTheory, OspelkausTypeIIZeemanSlowing, lde2023}.
 Fortunately, these challenges have been successfully surmounted experimentally.
 In 1-D (e.g. for laser slowing), dark ground states are destabilized by rapidly switching the polarization of the slowing laser~\cite{DoyleSrOHMOT} or by applying a static magnetic field transverse to the slowing laser polarization~\cite{BarrySrFLaserSlowing}.
 In 3-D (e.g. in a MOT), destabilization is achieved by rapidly switching the laser polarizations~\cite{NorrgardSrF_rfMOT} or by applying two laser frequencies with orthogonal polarizations~\cite{CournolComparatDualPolarizationMOT, TarbuttSteimleDualFreqMOTTheory, HWilliamsCaFDualFreqMOT}.
 The destablization rate must be on the order of the scattering rate for effective application of optical forces.
 For numerical simulations of laser slowing in this work, we focus only on the application of a transverse static magnetic field for remixing, while for simulations of the MOT, we focus only on the use of two laser frequencies with orthogonal polarizations.